dortania/OpenCore-Post-Install/universal/pm.md

 * SSDT-PLUG.**aml** is both present and enabled in your config.plist and EFI/OC/ACPI
   * If you're missing this, head to [Getting Started With ACPI](https://dortania.github.io/Getting-Started-With-ACPI) on how to make this
-* SSDT-PLUG is set to the first thread of your CPU, you can check by selecting the first CPU listed (`CP00` for our example) and make sure you see this in the properties:
+* SSDT-PLUG is set to the first thread of your CPU.
+You can check by selecting the first CPU listed (`CP00` for our example) and make sure you see this in the properties:

 ```
 plugin-type | Number | 0x1